smeghen/mathstables/README.md

 * Google Chrome DevTools – was used extensively during coding to check the responsiveness of the site with the addition of new features.
 ---
 # Testing

+After asking friends and family to test the site some feedback that I received was focused on the start button on the game modal.
+There was a little confusion as to how they could start the game by just entering numbers into the guess box without hitting the start button.
+This prompted the incorrect answer modal to appear and the game would continue as normal, but the start button would not change to the end button so people found it hard to exit out of the game.
+This was recitify this by removing the start button and begining the game once the game modal appeared.

+Also, from feedback my error handling for the user guess was not robust enough.
+At first I was only checking for NaN, which is fine not a blank text box and entering a nonnumerical character.
+But what was found was that by putting a number followed by a letter was being accepted as valid entry and returning a incorrect answer.
+This was rectified by changing the text box input table type to "number", so only numbers can be accepted in the guess box.

+Another observation from a tester was on smaller screens it would be easier to use if the keypad for input to default to number keypad, I found the solution on creativeblog.com.
+By setting the input pattern="[0-9]*" this will cover both android and iOS.

 ---